fltk/fltk/README.Wayland.txt

 it's currently not possible for an app to be notified of changes to the content of the system clipboard, that is, Fl::add_clipboard_notify() has no effect.

+* Copying data to the clipboard is best done when the app has focus.
+Any copy operation performed when the app not yet got the focus does not change the clipboard.
+A copy operation performed when the app has lost the focus is successful only if the type of the copied data, that is text or image, is the same as the last data type copied when the app had the focus.

 * Narrow windows with a titlebar are silently forced to be wide enough for the titlebar to display window buttons and a few letters of the title.